demigecko/CarND-Path-Planning-Project/README.md

   ref_vel -= 0.224/2;
 }
 ```
 However, I don't' find them very useful; the best option is to follow the front car speed.
 However, I didn't successfully implement it in my code.
+I will try it next round.
-My example is when the ego car is in lane 1, similar concepts also apply to lane 0 and lane 2.
+In summary, my example above is when the ego car is in lane 1, similar concepts also apply to lane 0 and lane 2.